-This section provides an overview of methods that can be used to optimize portfolios based on VaR and expected shortfall.
+This chapter provides an overview of methods that can be used to optimize portfolios based on VaR and expected shortfall.
 We focus in particular on the situation in which the underlying loss distribution is not normal and VaR and expected shortfall are calculated by simulations.

-A. Portfolio Optimization Based on VaR by the Variance-Covariance Method
+A. Portfolio Optimization based on VaR by the Variance-Covariance Method

-Portfolio optimization based on VaR is straightforward when VaR is calculated by the variance-covariance method.24 The traditional mean-variance analysis (see Markowitz [1952]) is directly applied to VaR-based portfolio optimization, since VaR is a scalar multiple of the standard deviation of loss when the underlying distribution is normal.25 Mean variance analysis selects the portfolio with the best mean-variance profile by minimizing variance subject to the constraint of expected portfolio return.
+Portfolio optimization based on VaR is straightforward when VaR is calculated by the variance-covariance method24.
+The traditional mean-variance analysis (see Markowitz [1952]) is directly applied to VaR-based portfolio optimization since VaR is a scalar multiple of the standard deviation of loss when the underlying distribution is normal25.
+Mean variance analysis selects the portfolio with the best mean-variance profile by minimizing variance subject to the constraint of expected portfolio return.
 This optimization problem is formulated as follows:

-$$\min{\{\omega\}} \frac{1}{2} \omega' \sum \omega,$$
+$$\min{\{\omega\}} \frac{1}{2} \omega' \Sigma \omega, \qquad (15)$$

 subject to $\omega' \mu = \mu_X$

 $\omega' e = 1$

-(15)

 where μ : vector of expected returns of risk factors

 μ_X : fixed expected return on portfolio

-- Σ : variance-covariance matrix of risk factors - e : vector of ones ω : vector of exposures to risk factors ω' : transposed vector of ω
+Σ : variance-covariance matrix of risk factors

+e : vector of ones

+ω : vector of exposures to risk factors

+ω' : transpose of ω